ritterim/rimdev-blog/README.md

 title: "How to use"
 authors: <Your name here>
 date: 2015-08-03 03:32:44
-image: '/images/my-great-image.jpg'
+image: "/images/my-great-image.jpg"
 tags:
 - jekyll
 - template
 categories:
 - I love Jekyll
-twitter_text: 'How to install and use this template'
+twitter_text: "How to install and use this template"
 ---
 ```
 If the page has no image, `image:` can be omitted entirely.
 A default system image will be used.

 > TAGS: Check existing Tags [here](http://rimdev.io/tags/) before creating new ones

-**For a multiple author post:**
+**The difference between single and multiple authors:**

 ```
+# single author
+authors: <author name>

+# multiple authors
 authors:
 - <First author>
 - <Second author>